Feminist Party (Finland)

 The Feminist Party (Feministinen puolue, Feministiska partiet) is a Finnish feminist political party.
 It was founded in June 2016, and registered as a political party in January 2017.
-The party has three chairpersons who are Katju Aro, Warda Ahmed, and Katriina Rosavaara.
 It calls gender equality, human rights, and human security the primary pillars of its politics.

 The party had 40 candidates in nine municipalities in the 2017 Finnish municipal elections.
-Katju Aro, one of the party's chairpersons, was elected to the City Council of Helsinki.
+Party chair Katju Aro was elected to the City Council of Helsinki.
 The party lost its representation in municipal councils after the 2021 municipal election.
+The party was de-registered in 2023 after failing to win seats in two consecutive parliamentary elections.